FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     bot.run(TOKEN)
     ```

+!!! info "Note"
+    To run the bot, you can use the following command:

+    ```bash
+    python main.py # Make sure you are in the same directory as the main.py file in your terminal.
+    ```
+    If you are using a virtual environment or Poetry, you will need to activate it first.
+And to stop the bot, you can use ++ctrl+c++.

 ### Differences between Client and Bot

 Now looking at the code, you might be wondering what the difference between `Client` and `Bot` is and when to use which.
 The `commands.Bot` class is a subclass of the `discord.Client` class.
 This means that the `commands.Bot` class has all the functionality of the `discord.Client` class and more.